About Cooper Tires

 Cooper Tires may not be as well known as some of the other tire companies, but they have a 100-year history in the tire business.
 Today, Cooper Tires is a global company with over 65 facilities around the world.

-- Tire navigator: Search for tires by year, make and model to see a list of options complete with customer reviews.
+Tire navigator: Search for tires by year, make and model to see a list of options complete with customer reviews.

-- Availability: Cooper Tires are sold through most major U.S. tire retailers such as NTB, Big O and Sears.
+Availability: Cooper Tires are sold through most major U.S. tire retailers such as NTB, Big O and Sears.

 Extensive warranty: Though there are limitations, the Cooper Tires warranty covers free replacement under certain conditions, tread wear protection and a 45-day road test period.

 Learning center: Cooper Tires has an extensive area of their website dedicated to education including a video library featuring race car driver Johnny Unser.

 Tire rewards: The Cooper Tires Tire Rewards site offers discounts, specials and rebates on many models of tires.

-Cooper Tires Company Profile
+Cooper Tires Company Information